google/flax/docs/nnx/transforms.rst

 side-effects.

-NNX's `Functional API <https://flax.readthedocs.io/en/latest/nnx/nnx_basics.html#the-functional-api>`_ provides a way to convert graph structures to pytrees and back, by doing this at every function boundary you can effectively use graph structures with any JAX transform and propagate state updates in a way consistent with functional purity.
+NNX's `Functional API <https://flax.readthedocs.io/en/latest/nnx/nnx_basics.html#the-functional-api>`_ provides a way to convert graph structures to pytrees and back.
+By doing this at every function boundary you can effectively use graph structures with any JAX transform and propagate state updates in a way consistent with functional purity.
 NNX custom transforms such as ``nnx.jit`` and ``nnx.grad`` simply remove the boilerplate, as a result the code looks stateful.